Bleeding Heart Vine Facts

 In point of fact, that intriguing foliage generally appears dark green and oval.
 It further averages 7 in (17 cm) in length.
 Its most noteworthy feature though, likely remains the distinctive flowers.
 These beauties occur in bunches of 8-20 and appear on long, thin stalks.

 Yet another distinctive feature of the Bleeding Heart Vine remains its remarkable color pattern.
 The outer portion ranges in color from stark white to a less common pale purple.
 However, the inner portion presents a brilliant red color, creating a breathtaking contrast.

 Bleeding Heart Vine Distribution, Habitat, and Ecology

-First of all, the magnificent Bleeding Heart Vine originates from Western Africa.
-There, it currently grows in great abundance, and over a broad region.
+There, this wonder of Nature currently grows in great abundance, and over a broad region.
 More specifically, it grows naturally in a range that includes Cameroon and Senegal.
-In addition, the plant typically occurs naturally in regions of the very dense forest.
+The plant also has strong preferences, typically occuring naturally in regions of dense forest.

 The Bleeding Heart Vine also grows rapidly, at least under ideal conditions.
 Consequently, in the tropical heat it produces copious quanatities of its fruit.
 Though relatively small, these produce numerous seeds.
-Both the fruit and their seeds are dark black in color.
-Finally, this beautiful vine was named by the nephew of the renowned botanist, George Thomson.
+Both the fruit and their seeds are a very dark black in color.